 A comprehensive feasibility analysis can help you determine if your project is suitable for metal-to-plastic conversion by evaluating it from three fundamental perspectives: design, manufacturability, and return on investment.

-Among today’s manufacturers, both 3D printing and plastic injection molding are viable options for producing complex plastic parts and components.
+Today’s manufacturers often see a battle when weighing options for producing complex plastic parts and components: 3D printing vs injection molding.
 While originally considered competing technologies, these techniques are now each largely recognized as having unique advantages and can even be used together to help optimize production efficiency.

 These goals are reasonable.
 The challenge lies in accomplishing all three within a desired timeframe and budget.